Skip to main content

 Timeline

-A student who wishes to take comprehensive exams must notify their advisor of their intent to sit for comprehensive exams and acquire consent from his/her advisor before the 8th week of the previous fall or spring semester.
+A student who wishes to take comprehensive exams must notify their advisor of their intent to sit for comprehensive exams and acquire consent from his/her advisor before the end of the previous spring semester.

 • Students are encouraged to take the comprehensive exams as soon as possible following completion of required REMS coursework and consent of advisor.

-• Written comprehensive exams for REMS graduate students will be offered the week prior to the start of the fall and spring semesters.
+• Written comprehensive exams for REMS graduate students will be offered the first week of the fall semester.
+The take-home exam is due one week after the written exam.
+The oral exam is schedule about two weeks after the take-home exam.

-• The required oral exam must be scheduled within four weeks of completing the written section of the exam.
+• The required oral exam will be scheduled about two weeks after completing the take-home section of the exam.

-• After the student successfully completes all components of the written and oral comprehensive exams, he/she is allowed to proceed to the thesis, creative component, or dissertation proposal.
+• After the student successfully completes all components of the written, take-home, and oral comprehensive exams, he/she is allowed to proceed to the thesis, creative component, or dissertation proposal.

 • After successful completion of the thesis/dissertation proposal, the student will be admitted to candidacy.